InvirganceDocumentation/convirgance-docs/docs/filtering-data.md

 Iterator<JSONObject> filtered = nameFilter.transform(records);
 ```

-### Examples
+### Comparitive

-The below example filters data from some `file` source.
-Compararing it to the database.
+The below example uses a customer `ComparatorFilter` to collect JSONObjects that are considered 'old'.

 ```java
 DBMS database = new DBMS(source);